tohyuting/tp/docs/DeveloperGuide.md

 1. User requests to view a specific supplier by keyword.
 2. CLI-nic shows the specific supplier and its index.
 3. User requests to delete a product from the supplier via the index returned and the product name displayed.
-4. CLI-nic deletes the supplier in the list and shows a success message.
+4. CLI-nic deletes the specified product from the target supplier and shows a success message.

     Use case ends.